-Sanibel and Captiva Islands are rich in history with stories of pirate legends, Juan Ponce DeLeon's explorations, nomadic indians followed by the great Calusa Nation, Spanish Fisherman from Cuba and beyond.
+Sanibel and Captiva Islands are rich in history with stories of pirate legends, Juan Ponce DeLeon's explorations, nomadic Indians followed by the great Calusa Nation, Spanish fishermen from Cuba, and beyond.
 Enjoy this summary of some notable milestones in Sanibel history.
 (Photo shown is a replica of the "Nina" one of Christopher Columbus' ships as it waited for the Sanibel Draw Bridge at dawn.
 Taken by Mary Ellen Pfeifer in 2003.)

 Sanibel & Captiva Facts